 Here are thirteen anger management strategies for men with anger issues:

-- Listening to music that counteracts anger
+- Listen to music that counteracts anger.

-- Avoiding drugs and alcohol
+- Avoid using drugs and consuming alcohol.

-When Should Men Seek Professional Help for Anger Management?
+When to Seek Professional Help

 If anger issues have become noticeable, that’s an indication that professional help may be necessary.
 The earlier one seeks help, the better.
 This helps minimize the consequences of anger while correcting the problem before it gets worse.
 Depending on preference and need, individual or group therapy may be effective.

+Individual therapy provides an opportunity to delve deep into the root cause of anger.
+Cognitive behavioral therapy (CBT) for anger can be effective in helping to identify triggers and introducing coping skills to help you manage it.
 Group therapy is powerful in that there is a shared cathartic experience among group members.
 Members share experiences, caution against pitfalls, provide useful tips and resources, and hold one another accountable.
-A combination of individual and group therapy is often most effective.
+A combination of individual and group therapy is often the most effective.

 How to Tell a Man He Has an Anger Problem